-For the past several years, some media outlets have used "ashes to go" as the most interesting thing they could find when they looked for an angle on the news that people might actually read or watch.
-"Ashes to go" has come to be the name given to that practice whereby some priests, on Ash Wednesday, have not only imposed ashes upon the foreheads of those who come to church, but the priests have also gone out to the streets and sidewalks of their communities and offered the imposition of ashes to anyone walking by who desired it.
+For the past several years, some media outlets have used "ashes to go" as the most interesting thing they can find when they report on how Christians are observing Ash Wednesday.
+"Ashes To Go" has come to be the name given to that practice whereby some priests, on Ash Wednesday, have not only imposed ashes upon the foreheads of those who come to church, but the priests have also gone out to the streets and sidewalks of their communities and offered the imposition of ashes to anyone walking by who desired it.